gandhi56/gandhi56.github.io/md/cmput325/pl.md

 * many systems skip it to avoid overhead, but this makes the system not trustworthy

 ### Inference engine of prolog - resolution and tree search
+* resolution procedure for Horn clauses - finding a derived goal
 * **Horn clause**: a single atom (predicate) at the head
 * Prolog uses only Horn clauses
 * Setting